Bankoga/golem/open_problems/connection_problems.md

 While these problems are affected by the solution to the input distribution problem, it does require separate handling.

-> Open Question: How is the distribution of outputs to multiple domains handled?
+> ~~Open Question: How is the distribution of outputs to multiple domains handled?~~

+Answer: Outside of adjacency, and pairing points, for now we assume that all output slots are split across the output domains.
+This is because axon sparsity, or branch minimization, is apparently related to the IQ of the network.

-> Open Question: Are all the outputs sent to all the subsequent domains?
+> ~~Open Question: Are all the outputs sent to all the subsequent domains?~~

+Answer: For now we assume no. Though this does beg the question, what does it mean for the number of outputs to be split across different domains?
+Very much a matter of the semantics of the numbers, patterns, and timing of spikes.

 > Open Question: Are the outputs split across the subsequent domains?

+Answer: For now we assume that each subsequent domain, consumes a pct of the number of output slots based on how many total slots are at the destination.

 For example, we have 1 PD (a) that outputs to 3 other PDs (b, c, d)